MattX/peroxide/README.md

 * Standard library
 * Better input handling, read from files, etc.
 * Maybe support exact and inexact numbers, and complexes and rationals
  * Catch overflows or support bigints
+ * Idea: Make a `Value::Numeric` that would then contain the numeric subtypes.
 * Macro support

 ### Small